charlesinwald/SegAN/README.md

-# SegAN: Semantic Segmentation with Adversarial Learning
+# COVID-19 SegAN: Semantic Segmentation with Adversarial Learning
+While COVID-19 treatments are improving, there is still progress to be made.
+The virus becomes dangerous once it begins damaging lung tissue.
+The ability to find and monitor such tissue can be challenging without successfully segmenting a patients lesions from the rest of their lungs.

 Pytorch implementation for the basic ideas from the paper [SegAN: Adversarial Network with Multi-scale L1 Loss for Medical Image Segmentation](https://arxiv.org/pdf/1706.01805.pdf) by Yuan Xue, Tao Xu, Han Zhang, L. Rodney Long, Xiaolei Huang.